mccoyJosh/ClassInfo/SDEV140/M07/Day1/t3_UnitTesting/1_unit_testing_intro.md

     previous work broke due to your changes.

 - ## Improving Design:
-  - Writing tests often leads to better code design, as it encourages you to write modula code that is easier to test.
+  - Writing tests often leads to better code design, as it encourages you to write modular code that is easier to test.

 - ## Time Savings:
   - While writing tests initially takes time, it can save time in the long run by reducing the time spent debugging and fixing bugs.